Gloria Ouida Lee: Early life

 Ranjika died in childbirth in 1914 and in 1918 Ah Hong sold his market garden and took his three children to China, to be cared for by relatives.
 It was a yearlong journey; the family had to first travel to Darwin by horse and buggy before taking a ship.
 In China she was welcomed by her father's family who, although aware her mother was Aboriginal, welcomed her with open arms and was respectful towards her.
 Her father spent a year in China with Lee and her siblings, and then returned to Alice Springs alone in 1920.
-While Lee lived in China, she went to school, learning to read and write in Cantonese, until she was 15 or 16 years old.
-Following the completion of her schooling, she assisted her family in the home, as was expected at the time.
+While Lee lived in China, she went to school, learning to read and write in Cantonese, she remained in school until the age of 15 or 16.
+After completing her education, she helped with household duties, as was customary at the time.

 Life in Alice Springs

 Lee decided to return to Alice Springs in 1929.
 Lee was the first Aboriginal woman in Alice Springs to own a house.
 She purchased the land herself with her earnings from mining and hospital work, and she managed and supervised the construction of her house herself.
 She struggled to fit in with Aboriginal people who considered her Chinese while Chinese people viewed her as Aboriginal.

 Lee became pregnant with the child of Englishman Fred 'Lofty' Purdy; she was rejected by her father for not marrying a Chinese man.
 Lee and Purdy married at the Catholic Church in Alice Springs and lived in a simple house, with dirt floors, near her father's market garden which was now located on Gap Road.
 They are also recorded as mining together at Hatches Creek for wolframite.

 She was known as a hard-working woman miner who was also a well-educated avid reader of history, politics and culture.
-During her lifetime she was outspoken about social issues, and often wrote letters to the editor of the local newspapers.
+During her lifetime she was outspoken about social issues, and often wrote letters to the editor of the local newspapers; including the Centralian Advocate.

 Lee and Purdy had four daughters together in the 1930s - 1940s: Valencia, Olive, Peg and Joyce, all of whom all attended school at Our Lady of Sacred Heart Convent School.

 When her father died in 1952, she was his only surviving child.
 In 1953, after the breakup of her marriage, Lee moved to Brisbane where she eventually married William Lee, a Chinese man who she later divorced from.

 Following her death in 1995, Lee was buried in Alice Springs.